(120 mcg etonogestrel/15 mcg ethinylestradiol)

 - blood clot in an artery.

-The following rare side effects have been reported in users of NuvaRing, but the frequency cannot be estimated from the available data: hypersensitivity, hives, breast discharge and penis discomfort of the partner (such as irritation, rash, itching).
+The following rare side effects have been reported in users of NuvaRing, but the frequency cannot be estimated from the available data: allergic reactions (hypersensitivity), including hives, swelling of the face, lips, tongue, and/or throat causing difficulty in breathing or swallowing (angioedema and/or anaphylaxis); vaginal injury associated with ring breakage; breast discharge; and penis discomfort of the partner (such as irritation, rash, itching).

 If you get any side effects, talk to your doctor or pharmacist.
 This includes any side effects not listed in this leaflet.

 6. PHARMACEUTICAL PARTICULARS OF NUVARING

 Store your NuvaRing in the original sachet below 30°C.

 Protect from light and freezing.

 Do not use a NuvaRing if it was dispensed to you more than 4 months ago.
 The dispensing date is shown on the carton and sachet.